tigerbeetle/tigerbeetle/docs/reference/accounts.md

 This is an optional 128-bit secondary identifier to link this account to an external entity or event.

-As an example, you might use a [random id](../design/data-modeling.md#random-identifier) that ties together a group of accounts.
+As an example, you might use a [ULID](../design/data-modeling.md#time-based-identifiers) that ties together a group of accounts.

 For more information, see [Data Modeling](../design/data-modeling.md#user_data).